MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/New-AzureStorageShareSASToken.md

 ```

 ## DESCRIPTION
-The **New-AzureStorageShareSASToken** cmdlet generates a shared access signature token for an azure_2 Storage share.
+The **New-AzureStorageShareSASToken** cmdlet generates a shared access signature token for an Azure Storage share.

 ## EXAMPLES